Digital Mom Blog

-Oh what a week it was in toddler world!
-This week we’re talking about the lovely world of discipline, how to discipline your toddler and consequences.
+Discipling your toddler is never a fun subject, but oh what a week it was in our toddler world!
+This week we’re talking about the lovely world of toddler discipline, how to discipline your toddler and consequences.

 Knowing how to discipline your toddler can feel like the million dollar question.
 Just wait until the teenage years come – oh Lord!
 For now, we just have to worry about the toddler and surviving toddlerism!